immense/Remotely/README.md

 I (Darren Kattan) had followed this project since the moment Jared shared it on r/msp years ago.
 While Jared was writing Remotely, we were writing our own tool for MSPs called ImmyBot, primarily focused on automation and software deployment.
 Jared and I had similar goals and he felt that we would be good custodians of the project.

 ImmyBot experienced explosive growth this year and we only have 4 developers which is why there hasn't been much activity here.
 We did a big push earlier this year to build an integration between Remotely and ImmyBot but ran into some technical challenges trying to keep only one agent on machines, but we don't want to cannibalize Remotely for the gain of ImmyBot.
 We want to keep Remotely fully operable as a standalone project.
-When we resume this initiate later this year, you will likely abstraction of the Remotely.Desktop code into a shared library that can be consumed by Remotely as well as other agents like ImmyBot.
+When we resume this initiative later this year, you will likely see an abstraction of the Remotely.Desktop code into a shared library that can be consumed by Remotely as well as other agents like ImmyBot.

 # Roadmap